bahmutov/talks/agile-software-quality.md

 ## Fixing a reported error: typical steps

 * User reports a bug, including reproduction steps
-* Developer tries to recreate the bug.
+* Developer tries to recreate the bug
-* Back and fourth replies
+* Back and forth replies
 * Finally, the developer recreates the steps and see the bug

 > Aha, if the user enters '-1' in age field everything goes crazy!